samdeepk/grid-game/server/py3/CLOUD_RUN.md

 Visit `http://localhost:8080` to ensure the API boots with the Dockerized environment.

+> The Docker build now includes a Node-based stage that runs `pnpm run build:static` inside `webapp/grid-react`, then copies the generated files into `server/py3/static`.
+FastAPI serves these assets directly (see `main.py`), so Cloud Run hosts both the API and the React UI from a single container.

 ## 7. GitHub Actions (CI/CD)

 A workflow at `.github/workflows/backend-cloud-run.yml` automates container builds and deployments:

 1. Triggers on pushes to `main` that touch backend/Docker assets, or via manual `workflow_dispatch`.
 2. Authenticates to Google Cloud using the `GCP_SA_KEY` JSON secret (workload identity can replace this later).
-3. Runs `gcloud builds submit` with `server/py3/Dockerfile`, tagging the image as `REGION-docker.pkg.dev/PROJECT/REPOSITORY/grid-game-backend:<commit-sha>`.
+3. Runs `gcloud builds submit . --file server/py3/Dockerfile`, tagging the image as `REGION-docker.pkg.dev/PROJECT/REPOSITORY/grid-game-backend:<commit-sha>`.
 4. Deploys the freshly built image to Cloud Run with `gcloud run deploy`, wiring the `DIRECT_URL` env var from repo secrets.

 ### Required GitHub Secrets